|LOST SADHANAS.ORG||THE LOST BUDDHIST SADHANAS PROJECT|

 The Vajra Dakini's parting comments:As dakinis, we are like eagles and hawks that travel long distances bringing treasure.
 The writer of lost teachings is like a director of an art gallery, museum, or library.
 He or she display these gems, bringing the beauty of Buddhist pathways and paradises to earth.

 Termas are literary treasures, valuable teachings have been lost and then once again found.
 In a sense, this site is a "lost and found" department, finding teachings that were hidden, lost, or believed to be destroyed and returning them to the world.
 Eternal teachings cannot fully disappear.
 They just return in another form.

 While some Tibetans have glorified tertons (those who recover lost teachings), really it is a humble job.
-It is an extension of being a teacher but the subject that is taught now involves describing information from supernatural data sources.
+It is an extension of being a teacher but the subject that is taught now involves bringing back loved ideas to where they belong.

 Please return to LostSadhanas.org in the future as it is updated and new information is added.

 Please click on the [ NEXT ] link below to continue.

 [ BACK ] Gaining the Diamond Body [ NEXT ] The End - Back to Introduction

 Introduction | Methodology - Participant/Observer | The Bodhi Tree Sadhanas | Vajra Dakini Discussion | Vajra Dakini Commentary | Vajra Dakini Sadhanas | Vajra Yogini Commentary | Maitreya Sadhanas | Vajradhara Speaks About Yidams | Lost Sadhanas Conclusion